Causal Inference under Interference through Designed Markets: Introduction

-To analyze the properties of the estimators in the paper, we use an asymptotic framework where the allocation mechanism operates on a distribution of agents, rather than a discrete number of agents.
-Using large-sample approximations for marketplaces is helpful in characterizing bias and variance of estimators of treatment effects, see \citet{johari2022experimental}, \citet{bright2022reducing} and \citet{liao2023statistical}, as well as \citet{munro2023market}, for an analysis of A/B testing in various markets in equilibrium.
+To analyze the properties of the estimators in the paper, we use an asymptotic framework where the allocation mechanism operates on a continuum of agents rather than a discrete number of agents.
+Large-sample approximations have been used to characterize the bias and variance of A/B testing-based approaches in online marketplaces in \citet{johari2022experimental}, \citet{bright2022reducing} and \citet{liao2023statistical}.